 Turkish court orders Istanbul mayor jailed pending trial

+Turkish court orders Istanbul mayor Imamoglu jailed pending trial

-Court orders Imamoglu, a key rival to President Erdogan, jailed pending the outcome of a trial on corruption charge.
+Court orders Imamoglu, a key rival to President Erdogan, jailed pending the outcome of a trial on corruption charges.

 A Turkish court has formally placed Istanbul Mayor Ekrem Imamoglu under arrest pending trial on corruption charges, days after his detention triggered mass protests across the country.